X16Community/x16-smc-bootloader/README.md

 for hardware I2C and, in case of v2, reset.
 The firmware is in a non-working state until the update has finished.

-Bootloader v3 doesn't use interrupt vectors, and doesn't need to change the first 64-byte page.
+Bootloader v3 doesn't use interrupt vectors for hardware I2C.
 No changes are made to the firmware just by enabling update mode.

 ### Send Data Packets

 The new firmware is transmitted to the bootloader in data packets.
-Each packet holds eight bytes of firmware data and one checksum byte.
+Each packet holds eight bytes of firmware data and one checksum byte, a total of nine bytes.

 The checksum is the two's complement of the sum of the previous bytes within the packet.

 Use I2C command 0x80 (transmit) to send each byte including the checksum.

-All versions of the bootloader buffers the bytes received in the SMC's RAM until it can be written to flash.

 ### Commit Data Packets